Ester Boserup: Gender studies

-Ester Boserup also contributed to the discourse surrounding gender and development practices with her 1970 work Woman's Role in Economic Development.
+Boserup also contributed to the discourse surrounding gender and development practices with her 1970 work Woman's Role in Economic Development.
 The work is "the first investigation ever undertaken into what happens to women in the process of economic and social growth throughout the Third World".
 Boserup's work is widely credited as a motivation behind the United Nations Decade for Women.
 In addition, according to the foreword in the 1989 edition by Swasti Mitter, "It is [Boserup's] committed and scholarly work that inspired the UN Decade for Women between 1975 and 1985, and that has encouraged aid agencies to question the assumption of gender neutrality in the costs as well as in the benefits of development".
 Boserup's text evaluated how work was divided between men and women, the types of jobs that constituted productive work, and the type of education women needed to enhance development.
 This text marked a shift in the Women in Development (WID) debates because it argued that women's contributions, both domestic and in the paid workforce, contributed to national economies.
 Many liberal feminists took Boserup's analysis further to argue that the costs of modern economic development were shouldered by women.

 Woman's Role in Economic Development, too, has been republished many times, appearing in print in at least a half dozen languages.